Order Prescriptions Online

 Repeat prescription are items that are on your active repeat prescription.
 The Pharmacy team will only be able to issue items from you regular repeats.
 If you need further acute medication the pharmacy team cant guarantee these will be procesed.

-Please allow a minimum of 2 working days before collecting your prescription from the practice (or 3 working days for collection at the chemist).
+Please allow a minimum of 3 working days before collecting your prescription from the chemist

 This also applies to prescriptions requested by hospital Consultants.
 If they require you to start new medication urgently (within 2 days), they will either phone us in advance or issue you supplies at the hospital Clinic.